Optimization of Tree Ensembles: Solution methods

-We can now solve problem~\eqref{prob:TEOMIO_benders} using constraint generation.
-In particular, we start with constraint~\eqref{prob:TEOMIO_benders_main} enforced at a subset of dual solutions $\bar{\Dcal}_t \subseteq \Dcal_t$, and solve problem~\eqref{prob:TEOMIO_benders}.
+We can now solve \problemeqref{prob:TEOMIO_benders} using constraint generation.
+In particular, we start with constraint~\eqref{prob:TEOMIO_benders_main} enforced for a subset of dual solutions $\bar{\Dcal}_t \subseteq \Dcal_t$, and solve \problemeqref{prob:TEOMIO_benders}.
+This will yield a candidate integer solution $\xb$.
 We then solve problem~\eqref{prob:SubDual} for each tree $t$ to determine if there exists a solution $(\alphab_t, \betab_t, \gamma_t) \in \Dcal_t$ for which constraint~\eqref{prob:TEOMIO_benders_main} is violated.
 If so, we add the constraint and solve the problem again.
 Otherwise, if no such $(\alphab_t, \betab_t, \gamma_t)$ is found for any tree, then the current $\xb$ solution is optimal.

-In the above constraint generation scheme, the key step is to find a dual subproblem solution $(\alphab_t, \betab_t, \gamma_t)$ that is violated.
-With this motivation, we now prove a complementary result to Proposition~\ref{prop:SubPrimalBinaryOptimal} on the structure of an optimal solution to the dual problem~\eqref{prob:SubDual} (see Section~\ref{appendix:proof_SubDualBinaryOptimal} for the proof). \begin{proposition} Let $\xb \in \{0,1\}^{\sum_{i=1}^n K_i}$ be a feasible solution of problem~\eqref{prob:TEOMIO_xonly} and $\yb_t$ be the optimal solution of primal subproblem~\eqref{prob:SubPrimal}.
+In the above constraint generation scheme, the key step is to find a dual subproblem solution $(\alphab_t, \betab_t, \gamma_t)$ whose constraint~\eqref{prob:TEOMIO_benders_main} is violated.
+With this motivation, we now prove a result on the structure of an optimal solution to the dual problem~\eqref{prob:SubDual} (see Section~\ref{appendix:proof_SubDualBinaryOptimal} for the proof). \begin{proposition} Let $\xb \in \{0,1\}^{\sum_{i=1}^n K_i}$ be a feasible solution of problem~\eqref{prob:TEOMIO_xonly}.
 Let $\ell^* = \getLeaf(\xb,t)$.
-An optimal solution of dual subproblem~\eqref{prob:SubDual} is then given as follows:
+An optimal solution of dual subproblem~\eqref{prob:SubDual} is then given as follows: \\[-2em] \end{proposition} The value of Proposition~\ref{prop:SubDualBinaryOptimal} is that we can check for violated constraints in problem~\eqref{prob:TEOMIO_benders} through a simple calculation, without invoking an LO solver.

-\end{proposition} The value of Proposition~\ref{prop:SubDualBinaryOptimal} is that we can check for violated constraints in problem~\eqref{prob:TEOMIO_benders} through a simple calculation, without invoking an LO solver.
-In our numerical experiments, our Benders solution method will consist of solving problem~\eqref{prob:TEOMIO_benders} by adding the constraints~\eqref{prob:TEOMIO_benders_main} using lazy constraint generation.
-In this approach, we solve problem~\eqref{prob:TEOMIO_benders} while maintaining a single branch-and-bound tree.
-At each node, we check the integer solution by solving problem~\eqref{prob:SubDual} using Proposition~\ref{prop:SubDualBinaryOptimal} for each tree $t$ and determine if any constraints are violated; if so, we add those constraints to that node only.
+We remark on a couple of important aspects of how Proposition~\ref{prop:SubDualBinaryOptimal} is used within our constraint generation approach.
+First, Proposition~\ref{prop:SubDualBinaryOptimal} requires that the candidate solution $\xb$ to the master problem~\eqref{prob:TEOMIO_benders} be an integer solution.
+Thus, our constraint generation procedure can only be used to generate Benders cuts for candidate integer solutions of \problemeqref{prob:TEOMIO_benders}.
+It cannot be used to generate cuts for fractional solutions, such as those arising from the LO relaxation of \problemeqref{prob:TEOMIO_benders}.